adamcharnock/lightbus/docs/quick-start.md

 ## Anatomy lesson

-When using Lightbus you will still run your various processes as normal.
+When using Lightbus you will still run your various services as normal.
 For web-based software this will likely include one or more processes to handle web traffic (e.g. Django or Flask).
 You may or may not also have some other processes running for other purposes.